 Re equirements of Rule 5(1) Details i.
 The ratio of the remuneration of each Executive director to Directors: the median remuneration of the employees of the Company Mr. Subir Chakraborty : 23x for the financial year Mr. A K Mukherjee : 23x Mr. Arun Mittal : 18x Mr. Avik Roy : 12x ii.
-The percentage increase in remuneration of each Executive Directors: Director, Chief Financial Officer, Chief Executive Officer, Mr. Subir Chakraborty : 50% Company Secretary or Manager, if any in the financial year Mr. A K Mukherjee : 16% Mr. Arun Mittal : 44% Mr. Avik Roy : NA Key Managerial Personnel: Mr. Jitendra Kumar : 22% iii.
-The percentage increase in the median remuneration of employees in the financial year 6.92% iv.
-The number of permanent employees on the rolls of company 5,163 employees as on March 31, 2022 V. Average percentiles increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile Average Salary increase of non-managerial employees is 7.5% increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration; Average Salary increase of managerial employees is 6.22% vi.
-Affirmation that the remuneration is as per the Remuneration paid duri ng the year ended March 31, 2022 remuneration policy of the company. is as per the Remunerat ion Policy of the Company.
+The percentage increase in remuneration of each Executive Directors: Director, Chief Financial Officer, Chief Executive Officer, Mr. Subir Chakraborty : 50% Company Secretary or Manager, if any in the financial year Mr. A K Mukherjee : 16% Mr. Arun Mittal : 44% Mr. Avik Roy : NA Key Managerial Perso nnel: Mr. Jitendra Kumar : 22% iii.
+The percentage increase in the median remuneration of employees in the financial year 6.92% v.
+The number of permanent employees on the rolls of company 5,163 employees as on March 31, 2022 V. Average Salary increase of non-managerial employees is 7.5% Average Salary increase e Salary increase of managerial employees is 6.22% vi Affirmation that the remuneration is as per the Remuneration paid dur ing the year ended March 31, 2022 • 1. remuneration policy of the company. is as per the Remuneration Policy of the Company.